Article first published June 2016, updated September 2019

 Email marketing is widely used by publishers as a highly effective way to grow their audience and drive revenue for their businesses.
-Savvy publishers know that email marketing drives the highest ROI of any marketing tactic and they are using it to their advantage.
+Savvy publishers know that email marketing drives the highest ROI of any marketing tactic, and they’re using it to their advantage.

 Like many businesses, publishers cater to a lot of different subscribers and customers, each with their own preferences.
 For email marketing to be effective, publishers must cater to these specific interests.
 In other words, publishers can’t create one email and send it to everyone on their list.
-One size fits all emails no longer deliver in an age where informed consumers want high targeted content.
+One-size-fits-all emails no longer deliver in an age where informed consumers want highly targeted content.

 Many businesses segment by demographics, past purchases, or buying behavior, but publishers tend to benefit most from interest-based segments.
 By allowing customers to select which content they want to receive based on their interests, response rates will likely increase.
 We’ve written about how BuzzFeed has excelled using this approach.